eerimoq/simba/doc/installation.rst

 * git
 * gitk

-Start Cygwin execute the following commands to download all software and setup the environment.
+Start Cygwin and execute the following commands to download the Simba source code, install the prerequisities and setup the environment.
 Note that ``source cygwin_setup.sh`` has to be executed everytime you start a new Cygwin shell.

 .. code-block:: c